SortableJS/vue.draggable.next/README.md

 The main difference is that `list` prop is updated by draggable component using splice method, whereas `modelValue` is immutable.<br>
 **Do not use in conjunction with modelValue prop.**

+#### itemKey
+Type: `String` or `Function`<br>
+Required: `true`<br>

+The property to be used as the element key.
+Alternatively a function receiving an element of the list and returning its key.

 #### All sortable options
 Sortable options can be set directly as vue.draggable props since version 2.19.

 This means that all [sortable option](https://github.com/RubaXa/Sortable#options) are valid sortable props with the notable exception of all the method starting by "on" as draggable component expose the same API via events.

-kebab-case propery are supported: for example `ghost-class` props will be converted to `ghostClass` sortable option.
+kebab-case property are supported: for example `ghost-class` props will be converted to `ghostClass` sortable option.

 Example setting handle, sortable and a group option:
 ```HTML